rusnakdima/TaskFlow/README.md

 ### Performance Tips

-- Use `npm run build:smart` for development builds to avoid unnecessary recompilation
+- Use `bun run build:smart` for development builds to avoid unnecessary recompilation
 - The first build will always take longer as it establishes the baseline
 - Subsequent builds will be much faster if only small changes are made
-- Use `npm run build:clean` if you encounter build issues or want to start fresh
+- Use `bun run build:clean` if you encounter build issues or want to start fresh

 ## Authors